The SoftSelect ERP Selection Process Details

 2. Test ERP Long-list ability to support key functionality:

-3. The company’s ERP selection team conducts the ERP Introductory Event with each ERP seller, and selection team members score the events using standard scoring methods.
+2. The company’s ERP selection team conducts the ERP Introductory Event with each ERP vendor, scoring each session using standardized methods.

 3. ERP cost and terms control process:

-1. Develop ERP access cost and terms objectives: In this step, we will work with your team to:
+1. Develop ERP Access Cost and Terms Objectives: In this step, we collaborate with your team to:

-• Define ERP for the company in terms of (1) different User Types, (2) business process areas to be supported (within ERP boundary or approved satellite business applications), (3) device access, and (4) geography of application users.
+• Define ERP requirements for the company, covering (1) different user types, (2) business process areas to be supported (within the ERP boundary or integrated satellite applications), (3) device access, and (4) geographic locations of users.

-• Discuss techniques to achieve better and faster results with the ERP sellers.
-This includes (1) discussing typical tactics or arguments buyers may hear and how to handle them, and (2) strategies for negotiating with an ERP sale team that may presumes they have the deal won.
-This coaching intends to build resilience and confidence for the selection team and executive sponsors in this high-stakes game of ERP cost and terms control.
+• Review techniques for achieving faster, better results with ERP vendors.
+This includes (1) discussing typical vendor tactics or arguments and effective responses, and (2) strategies for negotiating with ERP sales teams that may assume they have secured the deal.
+This coaching is designed to build resilience and confidence within the selection team and executive sponsors in the high-stakes arena of ERP cost and terms negotiation.

-2. Present ERP access cost objectives to the candidate ERP vendors: This step is only a high-level briefing on structural objectives for ERP access cost control with a deliberate and important intent to not discuss actual access costs at this time.
-This step is comprised of:
+2. Present ERP Access Cost Objectives to Candidate ERP Vendors: This step provides a high-level briefing on structural objectives for ERP access cost control without discussing actual costs at this stage.
+It includes:

-• Establishing appropriate vendor points-of-contact (typically the Long-list).
-Then brief them on the structural objectives for ERP access cost control.
-Further explain this approach is to orchestrate a competitive selection, and in this light all ERP sellers can react to these ERP access cost and terms objectives as they believe is in their self-interest.
-This does not put any specific demand on the sellers, but instead keeps them flexible to adapt at a later point in the selection in which their self-interest and willingness to negotiate is typically the strongest.
+• Identifying appropriate vendor points-of-contact (usually at the Long-list stage) and briefing them on the structural goals for ERP access cost control.
+This approach is presented as part of a competitive selection process, allowing each ERP vendor to respond to these objectives in a way that aligns with their own interests.
+This flexible approach does not impose specific demands but allows vendors to adapt later in the selection process, when their willingness to negotiate usually is the strongest.

-• Gaining acknowledgement from ERP vendor points-of-contact that they generally understand the ERP access cost objectives.
-This on-the-record acknowledgement can be useful in later ERP access cost discussions.
+• Securing acknowledgment from ERP vendor points-of-contact that they understand the ERP access cost objectives.
+This on-the-record acknowledgment may prove useful in later discussions around ERP access costs.

-3. ERP vendor interaction toward reaching objective ERP cost and terms: This step is typically conducted on the final two candidate ERP vendors during phase-3.
-It’s an iterative process that requires varying amounts of calendar and consulting times based on the culture and attitude of the finalist ERP vendors and to a lesser degree, factors related to the company’s selection project.
-Key aspects of this step are:
+3. ERP Vendor Interaction toward Achieving Targeted ERP Costs and Terms: This step is typically conducted with the final two ERP vendor candidates during phase-3.
+It is an iterative process requiring variable amounts of time based on the culture and approach of the finalist vendors, and, to a lesser extent, the specifics of the company’s selection project.
+Key aspects include:

-• ERP architecture: Work with finalist candidate ERP vendors to understand how they architect access rights to their ERP (user types, software modules/parts/add-ons, etc.).
+• ERP Architecture: Work with each finalist vendor to understand how they structure access rights to their ERP (user types, modules, parts, add-ons, etc.).

-• Alignment to the company’s ERP need: Once the architectures are known for the finalist ERP the selection team can reasonably align the ERP needs of the company to each particular seller’s offer.
-The intended result is confidence in knowing what ERP access rights (modules, user types, etc.) are needed, something which must be reasonably known before any ERP vendor pricing offer can be assessed.
+• Alignment with Company ERP Needs: Once the architectures of each finalist ERP are clear, the selection team can align the company’s ERP access requirements to each vendor’s offering.
+This improves clarity on which ERP access rights (modules, user types, etc.) are needed, a critical understanding before assessing any ERP vendor pricing proposals.

-4. ERP Managed Service Provider (MSP): If remotely accessed ERP hosting is required by the buyer and the ERP is offered in arrangements other than ERP seller controlled multi-tenant subscription, then we search for one or more entities that provide turnkey management and hosting for the particular ERP.
-Steps are:
+4. ERP Managed Service Provider (MSP): If the buyer requires remotely accessed ERP hosting and options other than an ERP seller-controlled multi-tenant subscription are available, we search for one or more providers offering turnkey management and hosting for the specific ERP.
+Key steps include:

-• Conduct review of offering per the buying company’s ERP project criteria
+• Evaluate Offerings based on the buying company’s ERP project criteria

 •